1. My Omnivox is blocked. What do I do?

 13. I have a complaint to make.

-- You will first have to contact the student coordinator of your school to present your situation and share the reasons for your dissatisfaction.
+- You will first have to contact the student coordinator of your department to present your situation and share the reasons for your dissatisfaction.
 They will assist you with any specific issue.

 14. I have a financial problem.